 Like in other workshops and learning settings, there were unexpected benefits for the participants of AFS Global You Adventurer as well.
 Anaïs shared more: “Our joint conversations really helped our participants get to know each other.
 Without my help, they took it upon themselves to create a shared music playlist or schedule times to watch a movie together so they can comment on it.”

-So far, more than 120 teens from around the world have enrolled in the AFS Global You Adventurer.
-Upcoming program start dates are August 18 and September 15.
-More information and enrollments are available at afs.org/afs-global-you-adventurer.
+So far, more than 320 teens from around the world have enrolled in the AFS Global You Adventurer.
+See upcoming program start dates and find out more information at afs.org/adventurer.